Samsung/TizenRT/tools/trap/HowToUseTrap.md

 With the DUMP Tool configured above, whenever the target board crashes because of an assert condition, it enters into PANIC mode, and displays the following message:
 ```
 	****************************************************
-	Disconnect this serial terminal and run Dump Tool
+	Disconnect this serial terminal and run TRAP Tool
 	****************************************************
 ```
 After you see this message, you can upload the dumps by following the step below:
 1. Disconnect/close your serial terminal (may be minicom)

-2. Run dump tool
+2. Run TRAP tool
 ```
-cd $TIZENRT_BASEDIR/tools/dump_tool/
+cd $TIZENRT_BASEDIR/tools/trap/
-./dump_tool.sh
+./trap.sh
 ```
-3. Dump Tool will prompt for user's input for device adapter connected to the linux machine.
+3. TRAP Tool will prompt for user's input for device adapter connected to the linux machine.
 ```
 Please enter serial port adapter:
 For example: /dev/ttyUSB0 or /dev/ttyACM0